pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 <div class="webgpu_center compute-diagram"><div data-diagram="chunks"></div></div>

 Above you can see each workgroup read one chunk's worth of pixels and update the bins accordingly.
-Just like before, if 2 invocation need to update the same bin one of them will have to wait 🛑.
+Just like before, if 2 invocations need to update the same bin one of them will have to wait 🛑.
 Afterwords they all wait for each other at the `workgroupBarrier` 🚧.
 After that each invocation copies its bin to the corresponding bin in the chunk it's working on.